How Your Authoritarian Religious Upbringing Led to an Insecure Attachment Style

 Authoritarian parenting, often called “biblical discipline” in religious circles, is characterized by rigid rules, harsh discipline, and an emphasis on obedience.

-Parents who use this style see themselves as enforcers of strict moral guidelines, often using fear and punishment to ensure compliance.
+Parents who practice authoritarian parenting see themselves as enforcers of strict moral guidelines, often using fear and punishment to ensure compliance.

-In these homes, behaviors and emotions natural for children—like frustration, tantrums, or sadness—may be labeled as "sin" or signs of a "sin nature."
+In homes governed by authoritarianism, behaviors and emotions that are natural for children, such as frustration, tantrums, or sadness, may be labeled as “sin” or signs of a “sin nature.”

-As a result, children growing up in authoritarian households can experience immense confusion, shame, and fear.
+As a result, children growing up in these households can experience immense confusion, shame, and fear because what’s a natural part of their development has been re-cast a moral failing.

-Let’s go over some of the most common forms of authoritarian parenting looks in religious homes.
+Below are some of the most common forms of harmful authoritarian religious parenting practices.

 Strict Discipline Based on Biblical Teachings